Zabrimus/jonglisto-ng/README.md

 * organize channels.conf via drag and drop
 * organize epgd channelmap.conf via drag and drop, if epgd database is configured
 * easily execute SVDRP commands on one VDR instance
-* create cronjob like jobs (shell command or svdrp commands are possible)
+* create cronjob like jobs (shell command or svdrp commands are possible). jonglisto-ng uses quartz (http://www.quartz-scheduler.org) like triggers.
+Configuration and samples can be found at http://www.quartz-scheduler.org/documentation/quartz-2.x/tutorials/crontrigger.html.

 ### minimal requirement
 * one VDR instance without any plugin. jonglisto-ng uses mainly only SVDRP commands.